gonkmetrics/gonkmetrics.github.io/_posts/2022-03-23-frontend-basic-jsp2.md

-## Jakarta Server Pages - Expression Tag, Directive Tag, Inline Comments
+## Java Server Pages - Expression Tag, Directive Tag, Inline Comments

-Jakarta (form.
-Java) Server Pages is a framework used for web application development.
+Java (current.
+Jakarta) Server Pages is a framework used for web application development.

 This post will discuss:
 * Expression Tag